Europe seeks to reset relations with U.S. and turn the page on Trump

 Many of Biden’s pledges align neatly with E.U. priorities.
 Already, the European Commission has issued a strategy paper that details a long list of issues it hopes to tackle with the Biden administration.

-Europeans want the United States back in the World Health Organization and as a leader in global efforts to combat the pandemic — as Biden has said he would make happen from day one.
+Europeans want the United States back in the World Health Organization and as a leader in global efforts to combat the pandemic — as Biden has said he would make happen from Day 1.
 They want Washington to rejoin the Paris climate accord, another first-day plan for the incoming Biden administration.
 They are laying the groundwork for a revival of the Iran nuclear deal, meeting next week in Vienna to formally invite the United States to rejoin the accord after Trump pulled the plug on U.S. involvement.
 And they hope Biden will drop Trump’s tariffs on steel and aluminum imports and take a more conciliatory approach to trade issues.

 And at NATO, a transatlantic group of strategists released a grand plan last week to overhaul the alliance in the next decade to attune it more toward threats from China, a shift that would bring it more in line with U.S. security preoccupations.

-“It’s both wonderful and scary, because if we screw up this window, it’ll just be heart-wrenching,” said Anthony Gardner, who was U.S. ambassador to the European Union under President Obama and advised the Biden campaign on Europe issues.
+“It’s both wonderful and scary because if we screw up this window, it’ll just be heart-wrenching,” said Anthony Gardner, who was U.S. ambassador to the European Union under Obama and advised the Biden campaign on Europe issues.

 But Gardner said that some of the biggest issues — including China — may be thorny, in part because Europe itself remains divided.

-“We really should be more aligned on China, but between that statement of intent and the actual delivery is going to be hard,” Gardner said.
+“We really should be more aligned on China, but getting between that statement of intent and the actual delivery is going to be hard,” Gardner said.

 The continent has become more skeptical of Beijing during Trump’s term, but some countries remain dependent on trade with China even as a growing number have agreed to keep Huawei out of their infrastructure systems, a U.S. priority.